Square VS Merchant Account: Which Is Better For Your Business?

 As great as Square is, it’s not the best option for everyone.
 A larger, more established business will generally be better off with a true merchant account due to the lower processing rates, availability of more sophisticated hardware and software, improved account stability, and generally better customer support.
 You should choose a merchant account (from a top-rated provider) if the following criteria apply to your business:

-- Full-time business that operates year-round
+- Full-time businesses that operate year-round

 - Businesses that accept credit cards on a daily basis